Home Gym vs Gym Membership: UK Cost Analysis

 Browse All GuidesI did the maths before building my home gym.
 The numbers aren't even close.

 My old gym membership was £45/month.
 Add £15/week petrol and 4 hours weekly commuting.
-That's £1,320/year before the random protein shake and the joining fee I'd forgotten about.
+That's £1,320/year before the random protein shake and the joining fee we'd forgotten about.

 My home gym cost £1,800 total.
 It paid for itself in 16 months.
 That was 3 years ago.
 Every workout since has been free.